I Have a Confession to Make… The Cake is a Lie

 OK, well not a complete lie.
 I feel like the incident is far enough in the past that I can come clean now.
 It all started with a small birthday party for Kid Four.
 You have to know, we do this thing where they get a party with family only (a big lunch here at the house) and then on certain years, they get to have friends over.
 This was one of those years.

 I already had to deal with things being Gluten Free, Dairy Free, Egg Free, and Low Sugar.
 However, Nut Free had to be added because of two of the guests.
-I was a bit flustered, and gave Kid Two the option of: do you want the Hello Kitty Cake to be safe for you, or do you want your own cake off to the side?
+I was a bit at a loss with all of the different needs, and gave Kid Two the option of: do you want the Hello Kitty Cake to be safe for you, or do you want your own cake off to the side?
 See, I already had to make a cake for the family lunch, then another for the friend party, and then another for Kid Two.
 That’s when we decided two cakes only.
 You have to understand, this came at a time when we were transitioning to different cake mixes based on our needs, and for whatever reason, it wasn’t easy this time around.

 On to the confession.
 The whiskers are pasta.
 There.
 I’ve told the truth.
 As you may know, when dealing with all natural food colours, nothing is ever as it should be.
 You can’t get black.
 You get funny gray, and I didn’t want to ruin the cake.
 As you can see, I was able to leave a hole where the black eyes should be, and tried to pass chocolate cake off as black frosting.
 Ohhhh but the whiskers.
 I shared with a family member that I was thinking about using black bean noodles on the cake, and she was like, go for it!
 Since I had a partner in crime at that point, I did.